woonsan/jackrabbit-datastore-migration/README.md

 the identifier.
 So, the migration will make a totally backward compatible migration even in different versions.

-In other cases, the following steps are required, in principle:

-1. First, upgrade the source repository to use Apache Jackrabbit 2.16.0 or higher in order to use "SHA-256" by default.
-1. Update all the existing DataIdentifiers in the source DataStore from "SHA-1" based to "SHA-256" based identifiers.
-1. Finally, migrate the source DataStore to new target DataStore with this tool.

-There is no consideration for the second step with this tool.

 ## Configurations

 You can specify **source** ```DataStore``` and **target** ```DataStore``` and others (such as logging) in a